 Enhance your companies brand value and competitive advantage with toy safety certification services from METS Lab.
 We provide testing services for toys and recreational items to help you avoid costly product recalls, build greater customer confidence, and protect your Brand reputation, METS Lab expertise helps major brands and retailers ensure the quality and safety of their toy imports including children’s toys, recreational items and electric toys.

 Pull test on small part, pull test on seams, stuff checking for the plush toy, metal detection test, Dynamic and static standards test, tensile force, Dynamic and status custom tests, strength test, durability test, colour resistance to saliva and perspiration, function and performance of product, working distance check for remote control toys, frequency check fir electronic toys, Humidity test for the wooden toys and so on

-METS Laboratory ensure that your toys and child care article items meet the standard and regulations of your destination market with global experience in quality testing, we keep up with thr current state of toy safety regulations around the world so you don’t have to our experts help you determine which tests you need based on your product type and destination market.
+METS Laboratory ensure that your toys and child care article items meet the standard and regulations of your destination market with global experience in quality testing, we keep up with the current state of toy safety regulations around the world so you don’t have to our experts help you determine which tests you need based on your product type and destination market.
 We provide testing services for toys and recreational items to help you avoid costly product recalls, build greater customer confidence, and protect your brand reputation.
+Along with toys testing, we also provide microbiological test analysis.
 The EN-71 standards apply to toys that are intended for children up to the age of fourteen.
 EN 71 has specifics sections covering the suitability of toys for various ages, including a range of notifications for toys that are unsuitable for children under three years old.